Illinois Attorneys: Join the #Give72 Campaign: Donate 72 hours over the next year (just 6 “on-call” hours/month)

 *Illinois licensed attorneys and 711 license-eligible senior law students and graduates only.
 Volunteers provide direct legal representation to clients in police custody all over Chicago before a public defender is available.

-West Side Justice Center, 601 S. California (Plenty of street parking available, accessible by blue & green line CTA trains and #94 & #7 busses)
+Hotline Volunteer Orientations all take place from 6:00-7:30 p.m at the West Side Justice Center, 601 S. California (Plenty of street parking available, accessible by blue & green line CTA trains and #94 & #7 buses)

 FREQUENTLY ASKED QUESTIONS